Erikson's stages of psychosocial development: Purpose: initiative vs. guilt (locomotor-genital, play age, 3–6 years)

 Initiative adds to autonomy the quality of planning, undertaking, and attacking a task for the sake of just being active and on the move.
 The child is learning to master the world around them, learning basic skills and principles of physics.
-Things fall down, not up, round things roll.
-They learn how to zip and tie, count and speak with ease.
 At this stage, the child wants to begin and complete their own actions for a purpose.
 Guilt is a confusing new emotion.
 They may feel guilty over things that logically should not cause guilt.
 They may feel guilt when this initiative does not produce desired results.

 The development of courage and independence are what set preschoolers, ages three to six years of age, apart from other age groups.
 Young children in this category face the psychological crisis of initiative versus guilt.
 This includes learning how to face complexities of planning and developing a sense of judgment.
 During this stage, the child learns to take initiative and prepares for leadership roles, and to achieve goals.
 Activities sought out by a child in this stage may include risk-taking behaviors, such as crossing a street alone or riding a bike without a helmet; both these examples involve self-limits.
 The child may also develop negative behaviors as they learn to take initiative.
 These negative behaviors, such as throwing objects, hitting, or yelling, can be a result of the child feeling frustrated after not being able to achieve a goal as planned.

-Preschoolers are increasingly able to accomplish tasks on their own and can explore new areas.
-With this growing independence comes many choices about activities to be pursued.
-Sometimes children take on projects they can readily accomplish, but at other times they undertake projects that are beyond their capabilities or that interfere with other people's plans and activities.
-If parents and preschool teachers encourage and support children's efforts, while also helping them make realistic and appropriate choices, children develop initiative—independence in planning and undertaking activities.
-But if instead, adults discourage the pursuit of independent activities or dismiss them as silly and bothersome, children develop guilt about their needs and desires.